Fruit? What Fruit?

 I piled in flats of fruit and we headed quickly to the front of the store to check out.

-When we got back to Debi’s home, Duncan and Robin had already set up the teaching area.
+When we got back to Debi’s home, Duncan had already set up the teaching area.
 It looked beautiful!
 I had time to roll out some leftover dough, sprinkle it with sugar and cinnamon, and bake them up for some little tasties to share at the beginning of class.
 I like to give everyone a sample of the dough that we will be making together right away.

 With the house smelling oh so good, the doorbell rang and the first student arrived just as I finished tidying myself up.
 Although it was nip and tuck there for a few minutes, with Debi’s and Jane’s calm presence and help, the Power of Pie prevailed.
 And, I never really doubted that it wouldn’t!